s-gv/s-gv.github.io/blog/variational-video-prediction/index.md

 you're likely to type based on the last few words you entered, one can predict future frames of a video by looking at the current frame.
-This is really useful in [model based re-inforcement learning](https://arxiv.org/abs/1605.07157) where you give an agent the ability to predict the future and plan a sequence of actions based on those predictions.
+This is really useful in [model based re-inforcement learning](https://arxiv.org/abs/1605.07157) where it endows an agent with the ability to predict the future and plan a sequence of actions based on those predictions.
 It helps to dramatically cut down the number of samples needed for training.